 - Don’t be afraid to change the routine referenced above.
-It might be a process of trial and error to find what works for you; I know it was for me.
+It might be a process of trial and error to find what works for you.
+I know it was for me.

 - Stay positive.
 Don’t just say it, do it.
 Remind yourself, catch yourself and call yourself out.
-Turn into the kind of person that always looks for the silver lining.
+Turn into the kind of person who always looks for the silver lining.
 Notice negativity in others, too; it will show you what you don’t want to be.